shree214ram/FlightSearchSystem/README.md

 Important Keys :

-1. Created a React Redux-Thunk app.
+1. Created a React Redux-Hooks app.
 2. service workers for call third party api
-3. Thunk for middleware
+3. Hooks for middleware
 4. I have written every case handling of API response like a.
 Success b.
 Failure c.
 Records not available .
 5. Used React-Router for routing and redirect
 6. Comman Static Header